Peter Jones (missionary): Conversion

-Jones had been attracted to the Methodist faith because it advocated teetotalism and that the Indians must convert to the white settler lifestyle.
-In June 1823, he attended a camp-meeting of the Methodist Episcopal Church in Ancaster Township, along with his half-sister Mary.
+Jones had been attracted to the Methodist faith because it advocated teetotalism and that the Indians must convert to the European settler lifestyle.
+In June 1823, he attended a camp meeting of the Methodist Episcopal Church in Ancaster Township, along with his half-sister Mary.
 The camp-meeting touched Jones, who converted there to Christianity.
 At this time Reverend William Case saw the potential to convert the Mississauga Indians through Jones.
 Case soon assumed the role of a mentor to Jones as a missionary.
-As Jones was bilingual and bicultural, he could speak to and relate to the Mississaugas and the white Christian settlers in Upper Canada.
+As Jones was bilingual and bicultural, he could speak to and relate to the Mississaugas and the European Christian settlers in Upper Canada.
 Later that year, Reverend Alvin Torry set up a congregation centered around Jones and Chief Thomas Davis (Tehowagherengaraghkwen) composed entirely of Indian members.
 The pair encouraged converted Indians to settle around Davis' home, which acquired the name "Davis' Hamlet" or "Davisville".
 Jones and Seth Crawford taught Sunday school for the growing community, which began building a chapel in the spring of 1824.
-Many of Jones' relatives were quickly converted and moved to Davis' Hamlet, including his mother Tuhbenahneequay, her daughter Wechikiwekapawiqua and Chief Wageezhegome (Wegiizhigomi, "Who Possesses the Day"), Wechikiwekapawiqua's husband and Jones' uncle Joseph Sawyer (Nawahjegezhegwabe (Nawajii-giizhigwabi, "He who Rests Sitting upon the Sky")).
+Many of Jones's relatives were quickly converted and moved to Davis' Hamlet, including his mother Tuhbenahneequay, her daughter Wechikiwekapawiqua and Chief Wageezhegome (Wegiizhigomi, "Who Possesses the Day"), Wechikiwekapawiqua's husband and Jones's uncle Joseph Sawyer (Nawahjegezhegwabe (Nawajii-giizhigwabi, "He who Rests Sitting upon the Sky")).
 Jones received his first official position in the church – exhorter – on March 1, 1825.
 In this role, he spoke at services after local preachers and assisted travelling preachers during their circuit rides.
 Church officials including Torry and Case recognised the need for a member fluent in Ojibwe who could translate hymns and bible passages, and present the Christian religion to the Indians in terms they could understand.
 Jones was put to work as a teacher at the Grand River mission.
 Around this time he began speaking to groups about Methodism.
-In 1824, a few of his relatives came to see him speak and stayed at the Grand River mission so they could enroll their children in Jones' day school.
+In 1824, a few of his relatives came to see him speak and stayed at the Grand River mission so they could enroll their children in Jones's day school.
 The Methodists of Upper Canada commissioned Jones, along with his brother John, to begin translating religious and instructive works in Ojibwe for use in the Methodists' schools.
 In 1825, over half his band had converted to Christianity, and Jones decided to devote his life to missionary work.